DuvanDiaz/COVID-19-in-South-Korea-Analysis/README.md

 We read the CSV files into Pandas, to begin with we loaded more than we ended up using, as we wanted to have as much information as possible to start from and wanted to be able to use them if necessary.
 Afterwards we ended up selecting the ones we could perform the analysis on we found the most interesting.
 We started out by creating data frames in Pandas.
 After merging them together we selected the columns we could use in our analysis and copied those, rather than just drop them, because we would still be able to retrieve them if necessary.
 We replaced the ‘NAN’ values with ‘0’.
 Furthermore, we dropped the duplicates.
 We then established the connection to Postgres.

-The CSV file has defined each patient with a unique id which is stored in a column named ‘patient_id’.
+The 'PatientInfo' CSV file has defined each patient with a unique id which is stored in a column named ‘patient_id’.
 Technically, this column should have all unique values but there was one duplicate value in it.
 So, we checked both records which was having the same patient id.
 Both rows were having same values except ‘city’ value.
-So, we checked for the difference and those locations were almost same so we the second row a duplicate value and dropped it.
+So, we checked for the difference and those locations were almost same so we considered  the second row a duplicate value and dropped it.

 As part of the cleanup of duplicates, we were able to see that in pandas, two rows or more are considered duplicates even if one of their values in a column may be different, they are still duplicates based on the index and other columns.
 Also, by renaming a 'start_date' column as a 'date' column, both data frames from each csv could be merged using date as the main column.